 We talked about the lack of inventory above, and how this affects you as a first-time home buyer in Washington.
-In 2019 and 2020, most of the major cities across the state are experiencing sellers’ market conditions.
+In 2020, most of the major cities across the state are experiencing sellers’ market conditions.
 In short, there aren’t enough homes for sale to meet the current level of demand.

-5. Mortgage rates are expected to dip slightly into 2020.
+5. Mortgage rates are expected to stay low throughout 2020.